kkoomen/qbr/README.md

 That inspired me to create my own.
 I started using images only and eventually switched to webcam.

 One of the main things that killed me during developing this was color detection.
-It works for my room, but I bet it doesn't work for you, or you must have the same lighting.
+It works for my room, but I bet it doesn't work for you, or you must have the same lighting and color scheme as I do.

-# Usage
+# Installation
 ![demo](demo.png)

 Start off by cloning: